amansharma07/Mini-Project-2020/client/README.md

-# CertoSol-Certificate Generation and Validation Using Blockchain
+# CertoSol - Blockchain based Certificate Validation

 > Built using Ethereum on local blockchain setup and deployed on Rinkeby test network.